JULIELab/DeBAC/README.md

 ## Methods

 1. Collecting Accounts
 <br/><br/>We started collecting Twitter accounts of members of the Bundestag with the official website of the [Bundestag](https://www.bundestag.de/abgeordnete).
-Since some members didn't publish their Twitter accounts there, we then inspected the office websites of each party where we could collect more Twitter accounts.
+Since some members did not publish their Twitter accounts there, we then inspected the office websites of each party where we could collect more Twitter accounts.
 The MdB_list.tsv provides an overview of all the collected accounts and their metadata.
-It's possible that there are more members of the Bundestag who have Twitter accounts.
+It is possible that there are more members of the Bundestag who have Twitter accounts.
 For exemple the account [https://twitter.com/verhartmannafd](https://twitter.com/verhartmannafd) seems to belong to the non-party politician Verena Hartmann.
-But since this is not shown on any official websites, we didn't included it in DeBAC.
+But since this is not shown on any official websites, we did not included it in DeBAC.

 2. Getting Tweets
 <br/><br/>We used [Tweepy](https://www.tweepy.org/) to access Twitter API.
-With the [Get Tweet timelines Method](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline) we got the textual content as well as various metadata such like created_at, if_retweet and so on.
+With the [Get Tweet timelines Method](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline)， we got the textual content as well as various metadata such like created_at, if_retweet etc.
 <br/>Note: Due to the limitation of Twitter API, we could only get up to 3,200 of a account's most recent Tweets at the beginning of the project (Sept.
 2019).
 Since then, newly posted Tweets are continuously added to DeBAC.

 ## Availability